nwaughachukwuma/svelte-tap-event/readme.md

 # svelte-pointer-events

-Simple pointer events support for Svelte
+Simple pointer/touch events support in Svelte for devices of all input forms.

+## Challenge

+Read the post on [The Annoying Mobile Double-Tap Link Issue](https://css-tricks.com/annoying-mobile-double-tap-link-issue/).

+## Motivation

+The goal is to provide a consistent interface for all device types and as well solve touch-twice-to-activate a click issue on iOS.

 TODO:

+- [ ] API description
-- [ ] Update the readme
+- [ ] Example

 ## Example